AleksaMCode/AMx64/README.md

 # AMx64
-AMx64 is a simplified 64-bit processor simulator implemented in C#.
-It comes with a build-in, assembly language loosely based around NASM.
+<p align="justify">AMx64 is a simplified 64-bit processor simulator implemented in C#.
+It comes with a build-in, assembly language loosely based around NASM.<br><br>

-AMx64 was created for a *Computer Architecture* course project, as taught at the Faculty of Electrical Engineering Banja Luka.
+AMx64 was created for a <i>Computer Architecture</i> course project, as taught at the Faculty of Electrical Engineering Banja Luka.</p>

 ## The AMASM Language
 ### Layout of a AMASM Source Line